hidayatimrdiah/chatbot-sentiment/README.md

 - Preprocessing of text (removes mentions, URLs, punctuation).
 - Represented the preprocessed text using the Word2Vec technique.
 (Compared to Bag of Words technique)
 - Sentiment classification using Logistic Regression.
 (Compared to two other sentiment techniques : VADER and NaiveBayes)
+- A plotted bar graph to visualize which method has the highest accuracy for the chatbot.
 - Interactive chatbot UI powered by Gradio.
 - Confidence score displayed for predictions.